themagedigest/genAI/README.md

 This is the model where an image content can be showcased as an audio.
-Below 2 models have been merged and I beleive it may have many applications mostly to the specially abled people.
+Below 2 models have been merged and I believe they may have many useful applications mostly to specially-abled people.

 Credits and model used :
 1. Image caption capture model - https://huggingface.co/Salesforce/blip-image-captioning-base